 We’re looking right now for residents and restaurants in the local area to join us in saving food – don’t delay sign up today, email: email@example.com

-Take a pic and post to our Facebook group with hashtag #SnapBox@Home.
+Take a pic of your leftovers being used up and post to our Facebook group with hashtag #SnapBox@Home.

-Every pic gets entered into the prize draw.
+Every pic posted from April to September 2017 gets entered into a monthly prize draw.

 You save money by eating the leftovers.